History of BuzzFeed in Timeline

 In June 2012, Gawker's Adrian Chen observed that one of BuzzFeed's most popular writers—Matt Stopera—frequently copied and pasted "chunks of text into lists without attribution."

-July 17, 2012: McSweeney's publishes "Suggested BuzzFeed Articles"
+July 17, 2012: McSweeney's publishes satirical "Suggested BuzzFeed Articles"

-October 2012: Sponsored Content for Obama Administration
+October 2012: BuzzFeed Runs Sponsored Content for Obama Administration

-In October 2012, BuzzFeed ran sponsored content for the Obama administration, leading to an increase in ad revenue.
+In October 2012, BuzzFeed ran sponsored content for the Obama administration leading to an increase in ad revenue.

-2012: Acquired Kingfish Labs
+2012: BuzzFeed Acquires Kingfish Labs

 In 2012, BuzzFeed's first acquisition was Kingfish Labs, a startup focused on optimizing ads.